canonical/mysql-k8s-operator/docs/how-to/h-manage-app.md

 ## Rotate applications password

 To rotate the passwords of users created for related applications, the relation should be removed and related again.
-That process will generate a new user and password for the application.
+That process will generate a new user and password for the application, while retaining the requested database and data.

 ```shell
 juju remove-relation application mysql-k8s